tahoe-lafs/tahoe-lafs/docs/stats.rst

 Most of the plugins are designed to pull stats from a single Tahoe node, and are configured with the e.g. http://localhost:3456/statistics?t=json URL.
-The "tahoe_stats" plugin is designed to read from the pickle file created by the stats-gatherer.
+The "tahoe_stats" plugin is designed to read from the JSON file created by the stats-gatherer.
 Some plugins are to be used with the disk watcher, and a few (like tahoe_nodememory) are designed to watch the node processes directly (and must therefore run on the same host as the target node).